-Displaying

-Use the Interface > Port > General (Show Information) page to display the current Connection Status connection status, including link state, speed/duplex mode, flow control, and autonegotiation.
+Displaying Use the Interface > Port > General (Show Information) page to display the current connection status, including link state, speed/duplex mode, flow control, and autonegotiation.

 - Port Port identifier. - Type Indicates the port type.
+(1000BASE-T, 1000BASE SFP, 10GBASE SFP+)
-(1000BASE-T, 10GBASE SFP+, or 1000BASE SFP (used in the ECS4510-28F/28F-DC or when this transceiver type is used in an SFP+ port). - Name Interface label. - Admin Shows if the port is enabled or disabled. - Oper Status Indicates if the link is Up or Down. - ◆ Media Type Shows the forced transceiver mode for SFP/SFP+ ports, or forced/preferred port type for RJ-45/SFP combination ports used in the ECS4510-28F/28F-DC. - Autonegotiation Shows if auto-negotiation is enabled or disabled. - Oper Speed Duplex Shows the current speed and duplex mode.

-Oper Flow Control - Shows the flow control type used.
+- Name Interface label. - Admin Shows if the port is enabled or disabled. - Oper Status Indicates if the link is Up or Down. - Shutdown Reason Shows the reason this interface has been shut down if applicable.
+Some of the reasons for shutting down an interface include being administratively disabled, or exceeding traffic boundary limits set by auto traffic control. - Media Type Shows the forced transceiver mode for SFP/SFP+ ports. - Autonegotiation Shows if auto-negotiation is enabled or disabled. - Oper Speed Duplex Shows the current speed and duplex mode. - Oper Flow Control Shows the flow control type used. - Link Up Down Trap Shows if a notification message will be sent whenever a port link is established or broken.
+(Default: Enabled)